ngeng485/Nathan_BlueStampPortfolio/index.md

 ![Headstone](Headshot.PNG)

+# Modification
+<iframe width="560" height="315" src="https://www.youtube.com/embed/TqhfUfL7_9Y?si=Fgm_4zawmFOwmDGQ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

+For my modification, I added a simple LED light which is connected by wires on a bredboard.
+This is a small modification and when the robot is turned on, the LEDs light up.
+I did this because I wanted to connect the starter project which was the LED sliders to my final project, the robotic arm.
+When the arm is turned on, the light shines blue, and it does this because a reactor is connected between both sides of the bredboard.
+This is powered through the nanoboard.
+A challenge that I experienced in this was not connecting the wires in the right area.

 # Final Milestone

 **Don't forget to replace the text below with the embedding for your milestone video.
 Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**